coderbydesign/covid-predictive-analytics/README.md

 ```

 ## ToDo
-- [] create notebooks to explore data for mortality _and_ hospitilizations
+- [x] create notebooks to explore data for mortality _and_ hospitilizations
-- [] save the trained models to `./models/`
+- [x] save the trained models to `./models/`
-- [] load the models into a module where we can have methods to pass in data to predict
+- [x] load the models into a module where we can have methods to pass in data to predict
   probabilities for either model
-- [] create a simple API with Flask to accept data
+- [x] create a simple API with Flask to accept data
-- [] create a simple FE with select menus which will map the display values to the
+- [x] create a simple FE with select menus which will map the display values to the
   values in our mappings for sex, age group, race/ethnicity, and underlying conditions
-- [] plot trends visually with `matplotlib` to show any data disparities
+- [x] plot trends visually with `matplotlib` to show any data disparities
+- [] create and compare models for other illnesses such as Influenza, to show context
+- [] use vaccine status data if it becomes available

 ## Resources
 - https://pandas.pydata.org/getting_started.html